-- A. Today's jazz artists are basically going in one of three directions: traditional mainstream, contemporary mainstream, or "anything goes."\ - 1.
-Traditional mainstream jazz artists are performing jazz mainly associated with and reflective of blues, swing, and bebop. - a.
+- A. Today's jazz artists are basically going in one of three directions: Traditional Mainstream, Contemporary Mainstream, or "Anything Goes." - 1.
+Traditional Mainstream jazz artists are performing jazz mainly associated with and reflective of Blues, Swing, Bebop, and Hard Bop; in other words, they exclude Free Jazz and Fusion. - a.
 Traditionalists believe that what they play is "real jazz," not the various hybrids and "add-ons" (according to them) that occurred in the 1960s and since; they are also known as "jazz purists." - b.
 Trumpeter Wynton Marsalis is at the forefront of this movement; he is an internationally acclaimed musician and has played a major role in the resurgence of "straight-ahead" jazz; he currently serves as Artistic Director for New York's Jazz at Lincoln Center. - 2.
-Contemporary mainstream jazz artists are influenced mostly by bebop sensibilities, but are taking them to a new level. - a.
-Contemporary mainstream jazz artists use, for the most part, bebop instrumentation and musical forms. - b.
-However, within the bebop framework, contemporary mainstream jazz artists continue to push the music forward, e.g., ever increasing their technical proficiency on their instruments, expanding musical harmonies (more difficult and complex chords and chord progressions), employing more rhythmic complexity, and expressing deeper and varied emotions. - 3.
-"Anything goes" jazz artists put all kinds of music into the pot and stir it up; these can include but are not limited to: a. all styles of jazz - b. classical music (mostly of the 20th and 21st century variety) - c. world music (i.e., music from all over the world) - d. all styles of blues, rock, R&B, Latin, funk, hip-hop, ska, and popular music - B. Two important contemporary jazz musicians in the "anything goes" camp include: - 1.
+Contemporary Mainstream jazz artists are influenced mostly by hard bop sensibilities, but are taking them to a new level. - a.
+Contemporary Mainstream jazz artists use, for the most part, hard bop instrumentation and musical forms. - b.
+However, within the hard bop framework, contemporary mainstream jazz artists continue to push the music forward, e.g., ever increasing their technical proficiency on their instruments, expanding musical harmonies (more difficult and complex chords and chord progressions), employing more rhythmic complexity, and expressing deeper and varied emotions. - 3.
+"Anything Goes" jazz artists put all kinds of music into the pot and stir it up; these can include but are not limited to: - a. all styles of jazz - b. classical music (mostly of the 20th and 21st century variety) - c. world music (i.e., music from all over the world), especially from South America and Asia - d. all styles of blues, rock, R&B, Latin, funk, hip-hop, ska, and popular music - B. Two important contemporary jazz musicians in the "Anything Goes" camp include: - 1.
 Robert Glasper (piano and electric keyboards) - 2.
-Ambrose Akinmusire (trumpet) - C. Several contemporary artists "cross over," that is, they can be traditionalists, contemporary mainstream artists, or "anything goes" artists, depending on the context in which they are playing; three great ones today include: - 1.
+Ambrose Akinmuisre (trumpet) - C. Several contemporary artists "cross over," that is, they can be traditionalists, contemporary mainstream artists, or "anything goes" artists, depending on the context in which they are playing; three great ones today include: - 1.
 Terri Lyne Carrington (drums) - 2.
 Christian McBride (bass) - 3.
 Chris Potter (saxophone) - D. Three of today's most eminent jazz musicians (who have been on the scene since the 1960s when they played with the Miles Davis Quintet) are: - 1.
 Herbie Hancock (piano and electric keyboards) - 2.
 Wayne Shorter (saxophone) - 3.
 Ron Carter (bass) - E. Big bands (17-18 piece ensembles) are here to stay, not so much in the professional ranks (very few professional big bands exist), but in America's schools. - 1.
 There are thousands of middle school, high school, and college/university big bands. - 2.
-Repertoire consists of all styles of jazz from traditional big band swing to big band arrangements of bebop, cool, fusion, and more.
+Repertoire consists of all styles of jazz from traditional big band swing to big band arrangements of bebop, cool, hard bop, and fusion.
 New arrangements are being written and performed all the time (as well as classics from the past). - F. Besides the traditional "jazz instruments" (saxophone, trumpet, trombone, piano, bass, drums, guitar, and human voice), jazz is increasingly being performed on nontraditional jazz instruments as well, especially violin (an exceptional jazz violinist on the scene today is Regina Carter).
-Today, jazz can also be heard on such "non-jazz" instruments as viola, cello, oboe, bassoon, French horn, tuba, and harmonica. - G. Women in Jazz - 1.
+Today, jazz can also be heard on such "non-jazz" instruments as viola, cello, oboe, bassoon, harmonica, harp, and French Horn. - G. Women in Jazz - 1.
 In the past, instrumental jazz has been primarily a male dominated art form.
 However, today more and more women are studying and performing jazz and becoming an integral part of the jazz scene. - 2.
-One of the top jazz trumpet players on the scene today is Ingrid Jensen. - 3.
-One of today's few steadily working professional big bands is an all-female group, "Diva."
+One of the top jazz trumpet players on the scene today is Ingrid Jensen.